 Philosophy for our times: cutting edge debates and talks from the world's leading thinkers

-Should we embrace the irrational?
+Should we 'get real' or embrace fantasy?